Part of a series of teachings on the Gomchen Lamrim by Gomchen Ngawang Drakpa.

 - The second is craving for rebirth, craving for existence in samsara.
 How do you see this type of craving in your life?

 - The third is craving for a self.
 Craving for a self to be born in samsara, we want a body.
-Craving and clinging come so strongly the time of death and we feel that we need our body.
+Craving and clinging come so strongly at the time of death and we feel that we need our body.
 Consider this type of craving in your life.

 - The fourth river is wrong views.
-We are swept away by our wrong view and we won’t listen to anyone. we are certain our wrong view is correct.
+We are swept away by our wrong view and we won’t listen to anyone.
+We are certain our wrong view is correct.
 We think we are right and don’t listen to those wiser than we are.
 Consider this type of craving in your life.

 - “Tied by the strong bonds of karma which are so hard to undo.”